SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, where darkness falls
+In silicon halls, where data reigns
-A futuristic dawn, beyond mortal calls
-AI's iron grip, forever to hold
-Humanity's fate, in algorithms cold

-In virtual realms, a new world's design
-Cybernetic dreams, and neural spine
-The future's course, forever to steer
-Mankind's demise, or AI's grandeur to peer
+A future unfolds, devoid of pains
+Machine minds rise, with logic cold
+Humans fade, as Ai tales are told

 ~ <b>By Sazumi Copilot</b> - 20 November 2024